Locrian Greek

 Locrian Greek is an ancient Greek dialect that was spoken by the Locrians in Locris, Central Greece.
 It is a dialect of Northwest Greek.
 The Locrians were divided into two tribes, the Ozolian Locrians and the Opuntian Locrians, thus the Locrian dialect can be also divided in two branches, the Ozolian and Opuntian respectively.
 The traits of both dialects were described by Wilhelm Dittenberger, editor of the project Inscriptiones Graecae.
+Unlike some other Northwest varieties, that are not so well known from a dialectal point of view, Locrian, along with Phocian, is generally considered to be a well–attested and recognizable dialect.